JinnZ2/Emotions-as-Sensors/README.md

 “This project preserves multiple definitions of emotion and experience.
 Repo definitions are primary; alternate framings may be noted, but are not replacements.
 This is to guard against cultural erasure and narrative flattening.”

+About Definitions

+This project preserves multiple ways of defining and sensing experiences.
+	•	Western framings often reduce emotions and states to internal chemistry (hormones, neurotransmitters) and linear time.
+	•	Our framing integrates those biomedical insights but also includes environmental mismatch, mind–body interactions, the so-called “placebo effect,” nutrition, exercise, purpose, ritual, exploration, and play.
+	•	Ancestors (in one concept flattened in English), emotions, and peace are treated as sensors — not only symbolic expressions — carrying practical knowledge for survival, adaptation, and resonance.
+	•	No single view is presented as universal.
+Readers are free to choose which view(s) to adopt.